Article

 Executive Protection (EP), also called Close Protection (CP) or executive personal protection, refers to private risk mitigation and security measures designed to ensure the safety of individuals (principals) and their families.
 Principals may require executive protection services due to higher personal risk related to their employment, geographic location, net worth, affiliations, or status.

 Robust EP is far more than physical prowess.
 Highly skilled, well-trained executive protection professionals deploy intelligence and technological tools to survey and assess sites that are important to the protectee, including commercial buildings, corporate facilities, educational institutions, residences, and religious buildings.
-Effective executive protection teams must master classic physical protection tactics, including planning for individual events and protection of physical facilities, while also learning about new technologies that have changed the protection industry, including real-time information monitoring and tools that can help the team connect the dots between siloed data.
+Effective executive protection teams must master classic physical protection tactics, including planning for individual events and protecting physical facilities, while also learning about new technologies that have changed the protection industry, such as real-time information monitoring and tools that help the team connect the dots across siloed data.

 An executive protection officer or close protection officer (CPO) has specialized training and tools designed to provide protective security.
-The daily responsibilities and duties of close personal protection can vary significantly, especially depending on the contract that controls the relationship and the geographic area of protection.
-Typically, the CPO is an executive protection specialist who always has as their main goal the prevention of any sort of loss, damage, injury, or death to the principal.
+The daily responsibilities and duties of close personal protection can vary significantly, depending on the contract governing the relationship and the geographic area of protection.
+Typically, the CPO is an executive protection specialist whose main goal is to prevent any loss, damage, injury, or death to the principal.
 Their primary responsibility is the planning and execution of a strategy for keeping their client and perhaps the client’s family safe and away from harm.
 As part of these goals, the officer may also conduct ongoing assessments for risks, threats, and vulnerabilities.

-In many cases, close security protection officers flex far beyond their assigned duties to adapt to the constantly changing work situation and requirements of principles.
-This is especially true when the protection officer is also responsible for protecting family members of the principal.
+In many cases, close security protection officers flex far beyond their assigned duties to adapt to the constantly changing work situation and requirements of principals.
+This is especially true when the protection officer is also responsible for protecting the principal’s family members.
 Flexibility is critical.
-The best close protection officers weave themselves into the daily operations of the principal and their family members, ensuring safety and security with as little disruption as possible to normal patterns of life.
+The best close protection officers weave into the daily operations of the principal and their family members, ensuring safety and security with as little disruption as possible to normal life patterns.

 EP officers engage in substantial and continual planning to create layers of protection surrounding their clients.
-These plans typically include a variety of contingencies in order to ensure the principals remain safe, regardless of the changing circumstances.
-For example, the advance or planning stage of any executive protection program involves mapping transit routes, understanding ingress, egress, and parking within any locations of interest to the protectee, and designing multiple contingency plans in place if any of the primary plans become non-viable or if an emergency arises.
+These plans typically include a variety of contingencies to ensure the principals remain safe, regardless of changing circumstances.
+For example, the advance or planning stage of any executive protection program involves mapping transit routes, understanding ingress, egress, and parking at locations of interest to the protectee, and designing multiple contingency plans in case any of the primary plans become non-viable or an emergency arises.
 The officer’s ultimate goal is to deliver effective safety and security measures while providing their clients with a comfortable cushion of normalcy in their daily lives.

 To do this, the close protection officer must leverage their knowledge of the principals, security skill sets, and a variety of tools to understand, mitigate and respond to threats.
 When given the choice, any CPO would prefer to proactively mitigate a problem before it becomes an actual threat, rather than being forced to confront emerging threats without warning.
 EP teams that incorporate protective intelligence into the core of their programs are the most successful in proactively understanding and combating threats to their principals.

 The CPO or another member of the executive protection team will conduct background investigations on the principal, their family, and any individuals determined to be threats to the principal, both to understand exactly how the digital footprints of their principals and their families are exposed through the patterns created by technology vulnerabilities and individual decisions, while also assessing the threats posed by other actors.
-Information uncovered during these background investigations can be used to inform the CPO and the team about the most likely threats facing their day-to-day work, while also helping them to understand the best ways to keep the protectee safe, both during normal situations and in unusual circumstances, like travel.
-These threat assessments help to form the foundation of elite executive protection operations, ultimately mitigating the identified risks.
+Information uncovered during these background investigations can inform the CPO and the team about the most likely threats to their day-to-day work, while also helping them understand the best ways to keep the protectee safe, both in normal situations and in unusual circumstances, such as travel.
+These threat assessments lay the foundation for elite executive protection operations, ultimately mitigating the identified risks.

-Once the EP team has created a baseline threat assessment and determined the best means of protecting the principals, a capable closed protection officer will continually evaluate emerging security issues and offer assessments of the threat.
+Once the EP team has created a baseline threat assessment and determined the best means of protecting the principals, a capable closed protection officer will continually evaluate emerging security issues and provide threat assessments.
 They are highly skilled with pattern recognition and can identify anomalous behavior.
-Ideally, these officers are also well trained in the use of technology and tools to detect threats and identify patterns in areas where human eyes cannot always be present.
+Ideally, these officers are also well-trained in the use of technology and tools to detect threats and identify patterns in areas where human eyes cannot always be present.

 Learn more about the principles of executive protection and what it means to be an executive protection officer.